MyPortugalHoliday.com

 The best independent guide to Central Portugal

-Coimbra is regarded as the university city of Portugal, but for over 100 years it was the medieval capital of the country.
-This interplay of ancient history and progressive student ideals come together in Coimbra to form a fascinating tourist destination.
+Coimbra is regarded as Portugal's university city, though for over 100 years it served as the medieval capital of the country.
+This interplay of ancient history and progressive student ideals comes together to form a fascinating tourist destination.

 Coimbra Portugal